-Our first Dublin rock camp will be a 5 day event modelled on the global Girls Rock Camp programme structure and ethos.
-Over the week the girls* will get to form a band, write a song, learn how to play it and ultimately perform on a stage in front of friends and family.
-Yes, all in 5 days!
+Our Dublin rock camps are summer camps modeled on the global Girls Rock Camp programme structure and ethos.
+Over the week the girls* get to form a band, write a song, learn how to play it and ultimately perform on a stage in front of friends and family.
+Yes, all in one week!
 Musical experience is not required.

 Campers get instrument coaching (vocals, guitar, bass, synth, drums) and attend collaborative workshops on relevant topics such as stage set-up; performance; positive self-image reinforcement; women in music history etc.

-The June camp will be for 18-24 year olds who self-identify as women (trans* and cis) or gender non-binary.
-We’ll run more camps and events for younger and older participants in the future, so stay tuned if you’re in a different age group!
+The June camp will be for 12-17 year olds who self-identify as women (trans* and cis) or gender non-binary.
+We’ll run more camps and events for different age groups in the future, so stay tuned if you’re not in the 12-17 y.o. bracket!

 Inclusiveness is one of the core values of Girls Rock, so we’ll make sure that applicants from underrepresented minority groups such as those from low income or ethnic backgrounds, queer, LGBT and/or with a disability, will have the chance to participate in the programme.
 Two scholarships will be granted to applicants with low income.